web-platform-tests/interop/2025/selection-process.md

 Focus areas with any vetoes are eliminated.

-Proposals that have strong positive consensus (majority P1 rankings, no P3 rankings) are immediately adopted.
-Proposals with a strong negative consensus (majority P3 rankings, no P1 ranking, or P1 only from the champion) are immediately dropped.
+Proposals that have strong positive consensus (e.g. majority P1 rankings, no P3 rankings) are adopted.
+Proposals with a strong consensus of low priority (e.g. many P3 ranking and no P1 ranking, or many P3 and P1 only from the champion) are dropped.

 Proposals with mixed rankings are ordered according to the number of P1 rankings, followed by the number of P2 rankings, followed by the